 Bignum objects are closer to strings.

-You learned that floats are imprecise, and that you can use
+You learned that floats are imprecise & that you can use

 BigDecimal if accuracy is a lot more important than performance.
-And after that you learned that
+You also learned that

 Fixnum objects are special at the interpreter level, but